Pittsburgh & Its Countryside

 Latrobe Art Center (Latrobe)

 Inside the Rogers Building next to James H. Rogers Park on the corner of Main and Ligonier streets, you’ll find the Latrobe Art Center and Ricolita’s Café, where you can enjoy breakfast or lunch.
 There is Mister Rogers’ Neighborhood and Daniel Tiger’s Neighborhood merchandise available for sale, along with inspiring artwork and crafts by artists throughout the region.
-We recommend trying a classic grilled cheese sandwich at the café, an option that Mister Rogers — a vegetarian — likely would have selected for himself.
+We recommend trying a caprese panini at the café, an option that Mister Rogers — a vegetarian — likely would have selected for himself.

 Banana Split (Latrobe)

 Next door to the Latrobe Art Center at 805 Ligonier Street is the birthplace of the Banana Split with a larger-than-life size Banana Split sculpture and the Pennsylvania State Historical Marker explaining its origin.
 This site is a great opportunity for a photograph, so get your camera ready!
-We recommend Valley Dairy Restaurant nearby to get your very own boat filled with one scoop each of vanilla, chocolate, and strawberry ice cream.
+We recommend Valley Dairy Restaurant nearby to get your very own “All American Banana Split”, a boat filled with one scoop each of vanilla, chocolate, and strawberry ice cream.

 Day 2 - Pittsburgh